United States Regiments & Batteries > New York > 71st New York Infantry Regiment

 Pope’s Campaign in Northern Virginia

-Out of 250 men engaged, Lieutenant Colonel Henry Potter, Lieutenants Benjamin Franklin, James Powell and James Webb and 55 enlisted men were wounded, and 22 enlisted men were captured in addition to those listed below from August 27-30
+The regiment muster around 250 men.
+Lieutenant Colonel Henry Potter, Lieutenants Benjamin Franklin, James Powell and James Webb and 55 enlisted men were wounded, and 22 enlisted men were captured during the campaign.
+These were in addition to those listed below in battles from August 27-30.

 August 27